Azure/azure-powershell/tools/README.md

 ### Others

 **GenerateExternalContributors.ps1** generates the list of external contributors which is appended as part of release notes.
 It needs personal access token to Github with sufficient permission.

+**GenerateCmdletDesignMarkdown.ps1** generates the cmdlet design file for the azure module.
+Its file content can be use when creating [cmdlet review](https://github.com/Azure/azure-powershell-cmdlet-review-pr/issues)